pahaz/cryptoassets/README.rst

 * `Lock-in free <http://cryptoassetscore.readthedocs.org/en/latest/backends.html>`_: Vendor independent and platform agnostics

-* Customizable: Override any part of the framework
+* `Customizable <http://cryptoassetscore.readthedocs.org/en/latest/extend.html#overriding-parts-of-the-framework>`_: Override and tailor any part of the framework for your specific needs

 Requirements and installation
 --------------------------------